bklein01/covid-safe-paths/README.md

 #### Android (Windows, Linux, macOS)

 ```
-yarn run-android-gps ## for the location enabled app
+npm run run-android-gps ## for the location enabled app

-yarn run-android-bt ## for the bluetooth enabled app
+npm run run-android-bt ## for the bluetooth enabled app
 ```

 Device storage can be cleared by long-pressing on the app icon in the simulator, clicking "App info", then "Storage", and lastly, "Clear Storage".